Adwaith-753/Age-Calculator/README.md

 - Works on desktop and mobile devices.
 - Easy-to-use input with a date picker.

-## How to View
+## 🌟 Live Demo

-You can view the live portfolio by visiting this link:
+You can view the live demo here:
 [https://adwaith-753.github.io/Age-Calculator/](https://adwaith-753.github.io/Age-Calculator/)

 ## 🛠️ Technologies Used